jasnaibrahim/AI-dubbing-system/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-0.104+-red)](https://fastapi.tiangolo.com)
 [![License](https://img.shields.io/badge/License-MIT-yellow)](LICENSE)

-> **Built for the AI Demos X VideoDB Hackathon** - A revolutionary AI-powered platform that transforms any YouTube video into 12+ languages in under 60 seconds.
+> **Built for the AI Demos X VideoDB Hackathon** - A revolutionary AI-powered platform that transforms any YouTube video into 12+ languages in minutes.

 ## 🌟 Project Overview

-This AI dubbing platform democratizes video localization by combining three cutting-edge AI services: **VideoDB** for video processing, **OpenAI GPT-4** for intelligent translation, and **ElevenLabs** for natural voice synthesis.
-What traditionally takes weeks and costs thousands of dollars can now be accomplished in minutes for under $20.
+This AI dubbing platform democratizes video localization by combining three cutting-edge AI services: **VideoDB** for video processing, **OpenAI GPT-4o-mini** for intelligent translation, and **ElevenLabs** for natural voice synthesis.
+What traditionally takes weeks and costs thousands of dollars can now be accomplished in minutes.

 ### 🎯 Problem Statement
 - 75% of internet users don't speak English as their primary language
-- Traditional dubbing costs $5,000-$15,000 and takes 2-4 weeks
+- Traditional dubbing is expensive and time consuming
 - Content creators lose massive global audience due to language barriers
 - Professional dubbing is inaccessible to individual creators and small businesses